 Greenfleet uses the Full Carbon Account Model (FullCAM) to measure the carbon uptake at our revegetation sites.
 This model was developed by the CSIRO and is approved by the Department of Climate Change, Energy, the Environment and Water.

-The forest growing at Mt Emily is legally protected for 100 years and cannot be cut down for any reason, even if the land changes ownership.
-You can read more about our 100 year forest protection here
+The forest growing at Mt Emily is legally protected for 100 years and you can read more about our 100-year forest protection here

 Location Size